Val Johnson incident

-The Val Johnson Incident refers to an alleged UFO encounter by Marshall County, Minnesota Deputy Sheriff Val Johnson in 1979.
+The Val Johnson incident was an alleged UFO encounter in Marshall County, Minnesota, reported by Deputy Sheriff Val Johnson in 1979.

 CGI reconstruction of the alleged incident.

 Incident

-Johnson reported that while he was on patrol near Stephen, Minnesota about 2 AM on August 27, 1979, he saw a beam of light just above the road.
+Johnson reported that while he was on patrol near Stephen, Minnesota, at about 2:00 am on August 27, 1979, he saw a beam of light just above the road.
 According to Johnson, the beam sped towards him, his squad car was engulfed in light, and he heard glass breaking.
-Johnson said he was unconscious for 39 minutes and when he awoke he realized his wristwatch and the vehicle's clock had stopped for 14 minutes.
-The windshield was shattered, a headlight and red emergency light was damaged and a thin radio aerial bent.
+Johnson said he was unconscious for 39 minutes.
+When he awoke, he realized his wristwatch and the vehicle's clock had stopped for 14 minutes.
+The windshield was shattered, a headlight and red emergency light were damaged, and a thin radio aerial bent.
 Deputies responding to Johnson's call for help found the squad car sideways on the road.
 Johnson suffered bruises and eye irritation that a physician compared to "welder's burns".

 When the story received national publicity, Johnson told reporters the sudden attention had caused him and his family a great deal of emotional strain.
 On September 11, 1979, Johnson appeared as a guest on ABC's Good Morning America program.